e2b-dev/E2B/DEV.md

 - Check the FC rootfs build https://github.com/firecracker-microvm/firecracker/blob/main/docs/rootfs-and-kernel-setup.md#creating-a-rootfs-image - make sure the special filesystems are mounted!
 - Change min CPU platform of the client instance to be only 1 possible CPU type (now it is 2)
 - Check with race condition build
+- Nomad server sizes + number + disk io
+- Use hashes
+- Fix bytes/bytearray types in python SDK

 ### API
 - Add monitoring to the envs routes
 - Make the API server stateless by moving the session state to the DB
 - Add better error if the env was not found
 - Improve request logging
+- Check if stream is not causing Nomad timeouts in the API?
+- Check keep in sync sessions
+- Check if the wait for job always works

 ### Envd
 - envd jsonrpc parameters could be objects instead of arrays (compatibility advantages)